Camino Portuguese da Costa – Day 13, October 1st 2019

 I am reliably informed that this plant is one of the food plants for the Monarch Butterfly, in Australia.
 They prefer this, and another alien, over the native milkweeds.

 The way was made up of large boulders and unevenly sized stones, some wet.
-I went fast to keep up with him which was exhilarating, but I wonder if I twisted my ankle without quite noticing.
+I went fast to keep up with the man in front which was exhilarating, but I wonder if this is where I twisted my ankle without quite noticing.

 And then the heavens opened.
 Before I could find a place to stop and take my backpack off to cover it and myself (even though I had, minutes earlier, been immersed in cool waters), I was soaked through.
 It was torrential.
 And steep, uphill.
 At the top I sheltered in a bus stop and watched the rain running down in torrents.
 More and more pilgrims joined me in that tiny space.
 There was a mobile shop on the Green opposite, but it was a bar – alcohol only, no hot drinks.